cookiemonster/2019-Chinese-Dataleaks/README.md

 # 2019-Chinese-Dataleaks
-A small collection of Chinese dataleaks caused open by file and database servers in China
+A small collection of Chinese dataleaks caused open by file and database servers in China.
+All the dataleaks have been reported and closed.
+This is the data that was publicly available